AI Powered integration with expert operators

 How does the integration handle reconciling Shopify Payouts with sales orders in Sage200?

-Rather than matching individual transactions, a common and more robust method is to post a summary journal entry into Sage200 for each Shopify Payout report.
-This entry summarises sales, fees, refunds, and taxes, which drastically simplifies the bank reconciliation process for the finance team.
-This ensures the cash deposit from Shopify is accurately reflected in Sage200 without the need for line-by-line ticking.
+The integration commonly posts a summary journal entry into Sage200 for each Shopify Payout report.
+This entry accounts for gross sales, transaction fees, refunds, and taxes.
+This simplifies the bank reconciliation process by ensuring the net cash deposit in Sage200 matches the Shopify payout, avoiding manual line-by-line ticking.

-How do you handle 'virtual' product bundles sold on Shopify when Sage200 holds component stock?
+How do you manage Shopify virtual product bundles when Sage200 holds component stock?

-If our team processes a refund in Shopify, will a matching credit memo be created in Sage200?
+If a refund is processed in Shopify, is a matching credit note created in Sage200?

 Get Started